CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 For working with CARTO datasets, you need to provide the credentials (username and API key) for the dataset that will be the source for your layer.
 In this case, the three layers we are going to use are public datasets accessible in the `public` user with the `default_public` API key.
 If you want to use your own datasets, public or private, you will need to provide your own credentials.

 One common pattern in spatial apps is adding your layers when the view is accessed.
 So we are going to add our layers when the `Home` view is mounted.
-After we configure the credentials, we will call the `addLayer` function from the `layerService` module providing the `props` required by deck.gl:
+After we configure the credentials, we will call the `addLayer` function from the `layerManager` object with our deck.gl layer:

 ```javascript
 import { GeoJsonLayer } from '@deck.gl/layers'